 Will: Plant Nutrients

 Some plants need more supplemental nutrients than others.
 If you have a plant that is a produces something for you, it's nutritional needs will be higher than your average flower or shrub.
 What are the most important nutrients your soil needs?

 Nitrogen- Animal manure is a great source.
 Start light and distribute frequently.
 Warning: some manure can come with weed seeds as hitchhikers.

 Phosphorus - Fishbone or bone meal is a great way to get your phosphorus.
 Along with supporting a good microbalance in the soil, this helps blooms, stem formation, and the production of high-quality fruit and vegetables.

 Potassium- Good sources are hardwood ash and kelp meal.
 This is essential for plant immune system health.
-It also plays a roll in color and the number of blooms.
+It also plays a role in color and the number of blooms.

 In addition to these sources, adding compost to your soil is beneficial.
 It brings bacteria, fungus, PH, and more to your plant on a microbiological level.
 It is the cornerstone to your fertilizing plan.

 You can purchase testing kits to test nutrient levels in your soil to guide you to the best mix for your plot of land.
 You can also bring in an oldtimer from your area that has been dealing with the same soil and knows what it needs from experience.

 Shae: Pest Deterrents